 If a message you sent is not delivered to the end device and returns a 30006 error code, this means that delivery of your message failed due to the destination being a landline and incapable of receiving SMS, or an unreachable destination carrier.

-First, check whether the destination (To) number is a landline number, using the Lookups API.
+First, check whether the destination (To) number is a landline number, using the Lookup API.

 - Check the Twilio Status Page to see if an active incident could be causing your issues.

 - Does the device have sufficient signal?
 If not power the device off, wait 30 seconds, and then power it back up.